 Monte Alto man concerned over drainage improvements

-Flood-prone Monte Alto was spared of Wednesday's storm, but fewer residents are around to see it.
+Flood-prone Monte Alto was spared from Wednesday's storm, but fewer residents are around to see it.

 Arturo Martinez has lived in Monte Alto since he was a child, but he says his home has suffered significant flood damages in the last three years.

-“People have moved out,” he said.
+“People have moved out," Martinez said.
 “Maybe because of the damage they got before.”

 Hidalgo County Precinct 1 officials said the storm caused minimal damage to homes.